IQ-Learn: Inverse soft-Q Learning for Imitation: Appendix A

 This new objective does not depend on the the expert actions $\pi_E$ and can be used for IL using only observations (ILO).
 We visualize state-only rewards recovered on a 2D point mass navigation task in Fig~\ref{fig:pointmaze}.
 Notice that the rewards are not directional and are high on all sides of the target point, indicating they are not dependent on the action.
-We present additional results in Appendix D.
+We present additional results in Appendix~\ref{appx:D} and a theoretical guarantee in Appendix~\ref{subappx:monotonic}.